An adaptive strategy for sequential designs of multilevel computer experiments: Multilevel adaptive sequential design of computer experiments (MLASCE)

 \subsection{Algorithm for MLASCE and optimal usage of computational resources}

 Let us go back to the error bound in $(\ref{myerror})$.
 Our goal is to implement the method of experimental design so that the above upper bound is made as small as possible under a restriction of the computational resources.
-That is, we prepare the training data $\{X_{l,N_{l}}, \boldsymbol{\delta}_{l,N_{l}}(X_{l,N_{l}})\}$ for all levels $l=1, \ldots, L$ in the way that the error bound becomes as small as possible.
-The error bound depends on not only the number of data points $N_{l}$ but also the locations of the data $X_{N_{l}}$.
+That is, we prepare the training data $\{X_{l,N_{l}}, \boldsymbol{\delta}_{l,N_{l}}(X_{l,N_{l}})\}$ for all levels $l=1, \ldots, L$ in a way that the error bound becomes as small as possible.
+The error bound depends on not only the number of data points $N_{l}$ but also the locations of the data $X_{l,N_{l}}$.
 However, evaluating it in an explicit form without specific knowledge is a rather formidable task.
-Thus, an optimization strategy should be developed.
-The essence of our strategy is to choose the most effective level $l$ for reducing the overall error in $(\ref{myerror})$ and run $\delta_{l}$ to obtain the new training data $x_{N_{l}+1}$ and $\delta_{l}(x_{N_{l}+1})$ using MICE.
+Thus, an optimisation strategy should be developed.
+The essence of our strategy is to choose the most effective level $l$ for reducing the overall error in $(\ref{myerror})$ and run $\delta_{l}$ to obtain the new training data point $x_{l,N_{l}+1}$ and $\delta_{l}(x_{l,N_{l}+1})$ using MICE for deciding the location of $x_{l,N_{l}+1}$.